LOCUM TENENS MEANING

 FAQ

-COMMON QUESTIONS ABOUT LOCUMS
+COMMON QUESTIONS ABOUT LOCUM TENENS

 See More FAQs

 You can apply directly on the Hayes Locums website by clicking on “Search Jobs” in the main navigation.
-Your application will go directly to one of our specialized consultants and he or she will assist you with the completion of your full application.
+Your application will go directly to one of our specialized locums consultants and he or she will assist you with the completion of your full application.

 • How will I be compensated for my locum tenens assignment?

 Locum tenens providers work on a contract for a specified number of hours per week or per month for a pre-negotiated amount of pay per hour or per day.
-Twice a month, providers will record their hours and reimbursable expenses on an electronic timesheet, which is submitted to our accounting department.
+Twice a month, locum tenens providers will record their hours and reimbursable expenses on an electronic timesheet, which is submitted to our accounting department.

 We have separate internal and external credentialing teams, and a representative will be assigned to you to help you navigate the process.
-We take the administrative burden off of you by guiding you through the process and taking on as much work as we can, so we can get you credentialed for your locums assignment as soon as possible.
+We take the administrative burden off of you by guiding you through the process and taking on as much work as we can, so we can get you credentialed for your locum tenens assignment as soon as possible.
 For more information on how the process works, see our guides on both internal and external credentialing.

 Back to top